-Cross classification of outer-wall and roofing materials in the construction of dwelling units briefly gives a better view about the quality and durability of the property.
+Cross classification of outer-wall and roofing materials in the construction of dwelling units at a glance gives some insights about the quality and durability of the property.
 Using the cross classified absolute distribution in Table 5.11; the analysis is presented in twofold:

-$\boldsymbol{\diamondsuit}$ Percentage distribution by row; and

-Percentage distribution by column.
+Percentage distribution by row; and Percentage distribution by column.